 Shoulder Pain in Lake Tekawitha, MO.
-If you live with shoulder pain, you know the limitations it can place on your life.
-It makes any daily task from watering the flowers to playing volleyball painful and, for certain people, impossible.
-But you do not need to live the rest of your life with pain and limited shoulder movement is usually manageable and beatable with safe and effective treatment.
-At Axes Physical Therapy in Lake Tekawitha, MO, our professional physical therapists specialize in tailored treatment plans, backed by proven research, to get you back to optimal movement health.
-Let us help you turn your shoulder pain from a daily occurrence into a thing of the past.
-Schedule an appointment through our website or call the location most convenient for you.
+Those who experience shoulder pain know how hard it can be to manage.
+It can make everything from pouring a cup of coffee to serving an ace on the tennis court frustrating and, sometimes, impossible.
+But pain and limited shoulder movement is usually manageable and beatable with safe and effective treatment.
+At Axes Physical Therapy in Lake Tekawitha, MO, our experienced physical therapists specialize in tailored treatment plans, based on evidence, to get you back to optimal movement health.
+Trust in us to turn your shoulder pain from a daily occurrence into a thing of the past.
+Request an appointment through our website or find our location most convenient for you.

-The shoulder is among human body’s largest and most intricate joints.
-In actuality, what we call the shoulder joint is made up of four different joints:
+The shoulder is one of the human body’s largest and most complex joints.
+In reality, it is made up of four independent smaller joints:

-- The glenohumeral (GH) joint is the joint responsible for connecting the upper extremity to the trunk.
-Because the the top of the humerus is 3-4 times larger than the socket, it allows for more movement than any other joint.
+- The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
+Given the relatively shallow socket, it has the widest range of motion as any other human joint.

 - The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have typical joint characteristics.
-It is made up of the scapula and its articulation with the ribcage.
+It is made up of the shoulder blade and its articulation with the ribcage.

-In order to support those four joints, the shoulder consists of:
+In order to support those four joints, the shoulder is made up of:

-- the four muscles of the rotator cup covering the head of the humerus, which power movement and stabilize and protect the glenohumeral joint
+- the four muscles of the rotator cup covering the head of the upper arm bone, which power movement and stabilize and protect the GH joint

 - the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder

-- the four shoulder ligaments which attach bones together and provide stability for the capsule
+- the four shoulder ligaments which help connect bone to bone and provide stability for the capsule

-- the tendons in the biceps and shoulder which allow muscles to power the bones
+- the tendons in the biceps and shoulder which attach muscle to bone

 - the brachial plexus nerves that allow the brain to tell the shoulder and arm to move and the shoulder to tell the brain when it feels pain or other sensory information

-- the arteries that supply nutrient-rich blood to the muscles, ligaments, and tendons
+- the blood vessels that supply nutritious blood to the muscles, ligaments, and tendons

-Proper shoulder strength, flexibility, and movement depends on every part of the system functioning well.
-Sufficient blood must reach to the shoulder efficiently to maintain healthy soft tissue and stimulate the body’s natural recovery processes.
-The muscles strong enough to move and flexible enough to safely make those movements, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to be similarly healthy, and the nerves need to have a strong and secure connection to the brain.
+Being able to move your shoulder pain free depends on every part of the system functioning well.
+Sufficient blood must flow to the shoulder efficiently to keep oxygen levels and muscles strong and repair minor damage.
+The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be intact and strong, the ligaments connecting bones need to be similarly healthy, and the nerves need to have a strong and secure connection to the brain.
 When any of these functions are not being carried out in a healthy way, it can lead to a disruption of the whole system, and anywhere from nagging to intense shoulder pain or loss of function.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a free injury screening.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a complimentary injury screening.

-As the shoulder has so many moving parts, shoulder pain can have many root causes, from sports injuries to falls, a work injury from repeated activities to our bodies just getting weaker as we get older.
+As the shoulder has so many moving parts, shoulder pain can have many root causes, from sports injuries to a car accident, a work injury from repeated activities to our bodies just getting weaker as we get older.
 The following are the most common underlying conditions that lead to shoulder pain in Lake Tekawitha, MO:

-- Bursitis — The bursae are small, fluid-filled sacs that cushion bones, tendons, and muscles in and around your joints.
-Bursitis the result of the bursae becoming swollen after repeated activities, often occurs in association with inflammation of the rotator cuff, and can make basic tasks like brushing your teeth tremendously painful.
+- Bursitis — The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
+Bursitis occurs when the bursae because irritated after repeated activities, often occurs at the same time as shoulder impingement, and can make daily tasks like brushing your teeth tremendously difficult.

-- Tendinitis — Tendinitis is typically caused by a tendon becoming irritated.
+- Tendinitis — Tendinitis is typically caused by inflammation or irritation of a tendon.
 It typically falls into one of two categories:

-- Acute: The result of trauma, excessive overhead motions, or other overhead activities needed in some sports and occupations, such as throwing overhead or lifting and lowering boxes.
+- Acute: The result of a sudden blow, excessive throwing, or other overhead activities needed in some sports and occupations, such as track and field throwing events or moving objects overhead.

 - Chronic: The result of degenerative conditions or the body becoming weaker as we age.

-Symptoms include smarting pain, tenderness, and slight swelling.
+Symptoms include smarting pain, tenderness, and mild swelling.

-- Rotator Cuff Tear — These can also be caused by acute injuries, such lifting an incredibly heavy object, or repetitive movements or old age.
+- Rotator Cuff Tear — These can also be caused by acute injuries, such a blow to the shoulder, or wear and tear.
 They usually start with fraying and then tear.
-A partial thickness tear often goes unnoticed.
-Full-thickness tears, where the tendon is completely detached from the bone, do not heal by themselves.
-Symptoms include having difficulty raising your arm or lifting things you normally can, pain when sleeping, and a grinding sensation when performing certain motions.
+A partial tear often goes unnoticed.
+Complete tears, where the tendon is completely detached from the bone, often require surgery.
+Symptoms include pain with certain motions, pain when sleeping, and a popping sensation when performing certain movements.

-- Shoulder Impingement — Impingement describes when your acromion (outer edge of your shoulder blade) pinches the rotator cuff and bursae.
-It is often the result of rotator cuff swellings because of an injury.
-Shoulder impingement is rarely caused by overuse, and is most common in athletes or others who engage in physical activity.
+- Shoulder Impingement — Impingement describes when your acromion (outer edge of your shoulder blade) pinches the soft tissue in your shoulder.
+It is often the result of rotator cuff swellings after an injury.
+Shoulder impingement is rarely caused by overuse, but rather by physical activity.

-- Arthritis — While there are at least six kinds of arthritis, osteoarthritis is the form that typically affects the shoulder.
-Osteoarthritis is the degeneration of joint cartilage and the underlying bones.
-It can be the result of old age, persistent injuries, and wear and tear.
-There is no cure for arthritis, but you can find effective pain management techniques with Lake Tekawitha, MO physical and occupational therapists.
+- Arthritis — While there are at least six kinds of arthritis, the shoulder most typically experiences osteoarthritis.
+It is the result of the cartilage cushioning the ends of your bones weakens and wears away.
+Common causes include tissue weakening as we become older, frequent injuries, and wear and tear.
+There is no cure for arthritis, but effective pain management is possible with Lake Tekawitha, MO physical and occupational therapists.

-- Shoulder Fractures — The upper arm bone, collarbone, and scapula are the bones in the shoulder most susceptible to fracture.
-They usually happen as the result of falling from a height or high-energy collisions such as being tackles in a football game.
-The shoulder pain is immediate and obvious, along with considerable swelling and bruising.
+- Shoulder Fractures — The humerus, clavicle, and shoulder blade are the most commonly broken bones in the shoulder.
+They are often the result of falling from a height or high-impact collisions such as being tackles in a football game.
+The shoulder pain is usually significant, along with substantial swelling and contusions.

-Sometimes, injuries are connected, for example how an untreated rotator cuff tear can lead to arthritis.
-If you’re experiencing shoulder pain, one of our no-obligation, free injury screenings in Lake Tekawitha, MO may help you discover the underlying cause.
-If you’ve sustained a severe injury or have severe shoulder pain, a physician in Lake Tekawitha, MO may use a physical examination, various imaging techniques, and/or arthroscopy to discover the cause.
-For most injuries or conditions that cause shoulder pain, a personalized treatment plan with certified physical therapists that specialize in movement health in Lake Tekawitha, MO can be a great way to return to the things you love to do the most.
+At times, one injury leads to another, such as an impingement causing damage to the nerves.
+If you’re experiencing shoulder pain, one of our no-obligation, free injury screenings in Lake Tekawitha, MO may help determine the root of it.
+To diagnose shoulder pain a physician in Lake Tekawitha, MO may use a physical examination, various imaging techniques, and/or arthroscopy.
+Most people who experience shoulder pain can find recovery with a customized treatment plan with certified physical therapists and movement health specialists in Lake Tekawitha, MO can be a great way to return to the things you love to do the most.

 How Do Lake Tekawitha, MO Physical Therapists Treat Shoulder Pain?